 The Committees are relatively small (each has 16 to 30 members who are appointed for three- or four-year terms) and often have large workloads.
 Each member is expected to make a substantive contribution to the work of the Committee.
 Committees meet every four to six weeks, typically alternating between Los Angeles and San Francisco.
 However, many Committees also include telephone and video conference meetings during the year to reduce the amount of travel.
 Meetings generally last two to three hours.
 In addition to attending meetings, working on a Committee will require additional commitments of time, e.g., monthly reporting on case law or legislative developments, commenting on or drafting legislative proposals, or preparing and presenting educational materials and seminars.
 Travel costs are generally borne by the individual attorney or the attorney’s employer, although reimbursement may be available for government, university and public benefit corporation employees.

 To apply, print out, complete and return the Application Form.
-If you are interested in more than one Committee, please indicate your order of preference on the application.
 Applications will be accepted until all vacancies are filled.
 We look forward to hearing from you.

 Sign Up to Receive Committee Email Notifications